Deliver instantaneous status updates whenever user state changes for any number of connected users across related apps.

 Configure PubNub to callback to your server (or any REST API) whenever a user state changes.

-The PubNub Data Stream Network is a globally scaled, battle-tested infrastructure, handling 3 trillion messages to 330 million devices monthly.
+PubNub connected experience APIs run on the PubNub Data Stream Network a globally scaled, battle-tested infrastructure, handling trillions of messages to 330 million devices monthly.

 Built-in resilience – message caching and catch up, redundancy, network failover – keeps devices connected with confidence.